5 Reasons Why Your Dog Scratching Harness – How to stop it?

 There are a few potential reasons why a dog might scratch at a harness:

-1. The harness might be too tight or too loose, causing discomfort for the dog.
-In this case, adjusting the fit of the harness might help.
+1. The harness might be too tight or loose, causing the dog discomfort.
+In this case, adjusting the fit of the saddle might help.

-2. The harness might be made of materials that are itchy or irritating to the dog’s skin.
-If this is the case, switching to a harness made of different materials (such as nylon or neoprene) might help.
+2. The harness might be made of itchy or irritating materials to the dog’s skin.
+Switching to a harness made of different materials (such as nylon or neoprene) might help if this is the case.

 3. The dog might be trying to remove the harness because they don’t like wearing it.
 In this case, it might be helpful to gradually acclimate the dog to wearing the harness by starting with short periods of wear and gradually increasing the duration over time.